Lynn Keane on the Importance of Mental Health Education

 Time and hindsight have allowed our family to understand our son’s emotional and physical pain, and although we were unable to prevent his suicide, I know that Daniel’s story has resonated with many and initiated life saving dialogue.
 In sharing our experience, I hope to help peel away the stigma that had prevented our son from sharing his internal turmoil, and hopefully encourage young people to share their own stories.

-Will you be participating in this year’s Let’s Talk campaign?
-If so, what role do you plan on playing in the conversation leading up to and on January 27th?
+Will you be participating in the upcoming Let’s Talk campaign?
+If so, what role do you plan on playing in the conversation leading up to and on Bell Let’s Talk Day?

-I am proud and excited to encourage my own network to participate in the national conversation around mental health on January 27th.
+I am proud and excited to encourage my own network to participate in the national conversation around mental health through Bell Let’s Talk.
 Bell Let’s Talk Day highlights the work being done every day by mental health organizations and advocates.
 This national campaign continues to keep mental health at the forefront of the minds of all Canadians.
-In the days leading up to Bell Let’s Talk Day, I look forward to sharing ideas and information to help reduce the stigma associated with mental illness and hopefully save lives.